Does Homeowners Insurance Cover Mold?

 No long forms · No spam · No fees

 Many problems with a home can be covered, or at least partially covered, with your homeowners insurance.
-But is mold remediation covered by homeowners insurance?
-Read on to find out.
+Read this guide by Jerry to find out if mold remediation is covered by your homeowners policy.

 What is mold remediation?

 It can be confusing to read your homeowners insurance policy and try to figure out if mold is covered.
-Descriptions are often vague, and you’ll usually see mold referenced.

-So let’s simplify it.
+Descriptions are often vague, so let’s simplify it.

-In and of itself, mold remediation is not covered by homeowners insurance.
+In and of itself, mold remediation and removal is not covered by homeowners insurance.
 But if your home develops mold as a result of something that is covered by your homeowners insurance plan, then remediation will be covered.

 In other words, mold is not covered by homeowners insurance if it’s the problem.
-But if it’s the symptom, as a result of a problem that is covered, then your homeowners insurance will cover mold remediation costs.
+But if it’s the symptom of a problem that is covered, your homeowners insurance will cover mold remediation costs.

 If that’s still confusing, think of it as similar to personal property in your home.
-If you lose a piece of jewelry, or break a piece of jewelry, no homeowners insurance will cover that.
-But if your home is broken into, and that results in stolen jewelry, then you may be reimbursed.
+If you lose or break a piece of jewelry, your homeowners insurance will cover that.
+But if your home is broken into and that results in stolen jewelry, then you may be reimbursed.

-Examples of when homeowners insurance covers mold remediation
+Examples of when homeowners insurance covers mold removal

 Many things could cause mold remediation to be covered under your homeowners insurance plan.
 If, for instance, there’s a fire in your home, and water damage from the firefighters (or moisture from the fire extinguishers) causes mold, then remediation would likely be covered.